 Some of the highly rated 3-Star hotels include:

 The best big hotel 4-Star option is Hotel Jen Penang By Shangri-La (formerly Traders Hotel Penang).
-This is next to the KOMTAR Tower (the tallest building in Penang), which doesn’t have a hotel.
+This is next to the KOMTAR Tower (the tallest building in Penang).

 Some of the best rated 4-Star hotels include: